AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 This last website will also show more in details the events and workshops I ran, which are focused on social impact and that are educational experiments by themselves, abeing an organiser, a facilitator and a student at the same time.

 Finaly, I find that one of the best way to keep learning and to be motivated is to dive into a new ecosystem and connect with the different material available, to create stuff but above all with the individuals, this is why one of my focus now is to learn from Software Engineers.
 To connect with more depth with them and with potential employers I am creating my profiles [CV on GitHub](https://github.com/AdrienFabre/CV).
 To be faster, what I am planning is to organise regular events focused on tech, using my skills to develop the new ones faster.

+I like to get the big picture in mind, for example at Makers, we focused on Object Oriented Programming, then I wonder, why? why do we focus on that and what could be the alternative to this?
+Then I get a sharper understandig on my own.
+I like to get a sharper understanding of the concepts and create my own definitions, as an example:

+- Encapsulation, focuses on hiding the data for the purpose of protection
+- Abstraction, focuses on hidind the details for the purpose of simplicity
+- Inheritance, focuses on reusing code for the purpose of brevity
+- Plymorphism, focuses on reusing code for the purpose of consistency

+This portfolio itself is a tool for me to structure and strengthen my learnings.

 ---